mozn51/TradeMe-Test/README.md

 - **Dependencies**: Ensure all dependencies are installed with `npm install`.
 - **Node Version**: Confirm that Node.js is version 18.20.0 or higher.

+## VSCode Project Settings

+To maintain a consistent development experience, project-specific settings are configured in `.vscode/settings.json`.
+These settings ensure consistent formatting, linting, and TypeScript validation.

+- **Automatic Formatting on Save**: Ensures code is formatted every time you save a file.
+- **Code Style and Linting**: Enforces consistent code style with ESLint and Prettier.
+- **TypeScript Validation**: Enables TypeScript validation and includes specific configuration for project dependencies.
+- **Additional Configuration Notes**: Ensure `.eslintrc` and `.prettierrc` are configured if using ESLint and Prettier.